 “I’ve always believed that Lick It Up was proof that people listen with their eyes,” Stanley said in the book Kiss: Behind the Mask.
 “The response to Lick It Up was four times the response to Creatures, and I think that’s purely because people were tired of the image of the band and couldn’t hear past what they saw.
 It’s a really good album, but it’s not in the same league as Creatures of the Night.

-While Lick It Up does trade the glorious dynamics and slightly outside-the-lines coloring of its predecessor for a much sleeker, polished and slightly pop-metal sound, Stanley is a bit too harsh.
+While Lick It Up does trade the glorious dynamics and slightly outside-the-lines coloring of its predecessor for a much sleeker, polished and slightly pop-metal sound, Paul Stanley is a bit too harsh.
 The songwriting chemistry among Simmons, Vincent and himself didn’t last long due to personal and contractual differences, but it did result in one of the band’s most cohesive and appealing albums.

-The insanely catchy title track broke the dam at radio and MTV, despite a somewhat strange post-apocalyptic video that spends its first 30 seconds showing the band’s crotches walking down the street and the rest of the time demonstrating that Simmons has no idea what to do with himself in front of a camera without his fire breathing, fake blood and demon makeup.
+The insanely catchy title track broke the dam at radio and MTV, despite a somewhat strange post-apocalyptic video that spends its first 30 seconds showing the band’s crotches walking down the street and the rest of the time demonstrating that Gene Simmons has no idea what to do with himself in front of a camera without his fire breathing, fake blood and demon makeup.

-Other highlights include Stanley and Carr’s half-rapped, half-sung “All Hell’s Breaking Loose,” and three stomping numbers in which Simmons reclaims his crown as rock’s most unrepentant naughty and unsubtle lyricist: “Not for the Innocent,” “Fits Like a Glove” and the charmingly titled “Dance All Over Your Face.”
+Other highlights include Stanley and Carr’s half-rapped, half-sung “All Hell’s Breaking Loose,” and three stomping numbers in which Simmons reclaims his crown as rock’s most unrepentant naughty and unsubtle lyricist: “Not For the Innocent,” “Fits Like a Glove” and the charmingly titled “Dance All Over Your Face.”

-Kiss’ new image and second strong album in a row were enough to return them to some degree of their former glory, as Lick It Up cracked the Top 30 on the Billboard 200 and more and more fans once again turned up at their concerts.
-The following year brought another new album and the massive “Heaven’s on Fire” single, confirming that the band had successfully escaped its turn-of-the-decade troubles and entered a second era of success.
+Kiss’ new image and second strong album in a row were enough to return them to some degree of their former glory, as Lick It Up cracked the Top 30 on the Billboard 200 while more and more fans once again turned up at their concerts.
+The following year brought another new album and the massive “Heaven’s on Fire” single, confirming that Kiss had successfully escaped its turn-of-the-decade troubles and entered a second era of success.
 Oddly enough, Sept.
 18 also marks the anniversary of another Kiss album release: 1987’s keyboard-infested Crazy Nights.

 See Kiss and Other Rockers in the Top 100 Albums of the ’80s